 Thanks to advances in reproductive technology, there are now options for gay couples who wish to become parents and have a child that is biologically related.

-The couple will select an egg donor with one of our reputable egg donor agencies.
+The couple or individual will select an egg donor with one of our reputable egg donor agencies.
 Family members can also be used, if medically appropriate.
-Once the couple has identified both a gestational carrier and the egg donor, one or both male partners will provide sperm samples to be used in the insemination of the donated eggs.
+Once the couple has identified both a gestational carrier and the egg donor, one or both men will provide sperm samples to be used in the insemination of the donated eggs.

 Our egg donor program meets the highest level of professional standards and discretion based on criteria set forth by the American Society for Reproductive Medicine.